JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7951 days**.

-And here is a just a random fact -  **There is a restaurant in Stockholm that only offers all-garlic products.
-They even have a garlic cheesecake**.
+And here is a just a random fact -  **Octopi change colours when they become frightened.
+Normally they are a brownish colour, but can change to green or blue when fear sets in**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)